- Elevation: 2,168 m (7,113 ft)

 Gunung Yong Yap is considered to be one of the tougher treks in Peninsular Malaysia, with leeches, sandflies and even the vague possibility of Malayan tigers!
 There are also several river crossings.

-The mountain can also be combined with Tok Nenek and Gunung Bubu (not the separate mountain range) but this requires several days.
+The mountain can also be combined with Tok Nenek (1,905m) and Gunung Bubu (1,974m – not to be confused with the separate mountain range near Kuala Kangsar) but this requires several days.

 - Getting there: Ipoh is the closest train station.

 - Accommodation: coming soon.

 - Permits: A guide is mandatory and permit required.

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.